Sonar-Demos/cpp-demo/README.md

 * A data flow for the buffer argument
 * The execution flow

-As you can see, the execution flow in this case is not very informative, but the data flows allow you to track where the incorrect values of a memory buffer and a read length come from.
+As you can see, the execution flow, in this case, is not very informative, but the data flows allow you to track where the incorrect values of a memory buffer and a read length come from.

 ## 🧹 PR analysis: Clean as You Code

-This step requires one of the analysis methods (automatic or CI-based) set-up.
+This step requires one of the analysis methods (automatic or CI-based) set up.

 Let us open a pull request:
 * Substitute `<your account>` in two places in this url and navigate to it: